Danixu/ecm-tools-reloaded/README.md

 # Description

 This ECM Tool allows you to remove all recoverable data from CD-ROM sectors, reducing the image size about 20% without using compression (depending of sectors types).
-This will allow to read the data from it very fast, and also can be complemented with a compression tool like 7zip to reach a very high compression.
+This will allow to read the data from it very fast, and also can be complemented with a compression tool like 7zip to reach higher compression ratios.

-This tool is completely loossless, so original data can be recovered without problem.
+This tool is completely loossless, so original data can be recovered without problems.

-In v2 versions internal compression was added, so external tools are not required anymore.
-ECM Tool Reloaded is also able to detect the stream type, so an Audio stream can be compressed using FLAC which compress much more than other compression methods like LZMA or ZLIB.
+In the v2 versions, internal compression was added and then external tools are not required anymore.
+ECM Tool Reloaded is also able to detect the stream type.
+This make possible to use FLAC compresison in an Audio stream, which compress much more than other compression methods like LZMA or ZLIB.

 # Compression tests